Everything You Need To Know About The Mars InSight Mission

 map of landing sites for all mars missions

-Why is the InSight Mission Important?
+Why Is The InSight Mission Important?

 Much like Goldilocks’ conundrum, scientists found Mars to be just right: neither too big nor too small, but just the right size.
 They’ll be able to get an understanding of how planets are formed by studying processes that occurred 4 billion years ago!
 Similar to Dr. Brown’s DeLorean, scientists will catch a glimpse into the past of rocky planets, but unlike the fictional time-machine, InSight boasts infinitely impressive specs.
 InSight will show us just how much seismic activity occurs, the size of its different layers, and its inner temperature, which will help us figure out if there were life on Mars before, and if we might be able to sustain life there in the future!